lostphilosopher/erberts-and-gerberts-cli/README.md

 Using this is simple.

-1. Create an account on https://erbertandgerberts-delivery-1088.patronpath.com/bbLogIn.php?cmd=reg
-2. Create a config.json with the following fields filed in:
+Step 1.
+Create an account on https://erbertandgerberts-delivery-1088.patronpath.com/bbLogIn.php?cmd=reg Step 2.
+Create a config.json with the following fields filed in:
 ```
 {
     "email" : "lorem@ipsum.com",